-A very laid-back town with ‘relaxing’ as a favourite pastime, there is not much to do around town apart from seek out the many lovely old French colonial buildings to photograph…and have a coffee whilst waiting for a Vietnam visa.
+A very laid-back town with ‘relaxing’ as a favourite pastime, there is not much to do around Savannakhet in Southern Laos, apart from seek out the many lovely old French colonial buildings to photograph, and having a coffee whilst waiting for a Vietnam visa.

 Whilst travelling south, decided to break the journey up from Thathek by taking a short 2-hour bus trip (30,000K) to Savannakhet.

 As the Thathek bus station is a bit too far to walk with heavy packs, had to wake up a tuk-tuk driver sleeping heavily in his vehicle.
 Slightly annoyed with us, I had to barter hard for a price to the station.
 But as he was woken from his slumber, I could only bargain the fare down to 15,000K per person; a rip-off for just a few kilometres!

 I have to apologise in advance for the lack of photos in this post, regardless of the cool buildings in this city.
 But, after seven months of taking photos whilst travelling, think I was suffering from photographer’s burn-out, not feeling very creative, and just wanted to relax.
 My next post will include a few more photos for your delectation.

 Savannakhet is a quieter city than most, in Laos.

 Missing the colourful Boat Racing Festival (Boun Suang Heua) here, we did manage to catch this event a few days later in Pakse.
 Typically, this festival is held in Vientiane, Savannakhet, and Champasak province at differing times.
 All along the Mekong, you’ll see boats practicing and parties happening.

 The locals are super friendly in this city and know how to make you feel at home.